-This MD&A is intended to supplement and should be read in conjunction with the Audited Consolidated Financial Statements and the notes thereto for the year ended July 31, 2020.
+This MD&A is intended to supplement and should be read in conjunction with the Condensed Interim Consolidated Financial Statements for the period ended October 31, 2020 and the Audited Consolidated Financial Statements and the notes thereto for the year ended July 31, 2020.
 All financial information in this MD&A has been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts presented in this MD&A are in Canadian dollars unless otherwise indicated.